scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 // This API is exposed by the control services of core ASes expose this on the SCION dataplane and also by all
-// control services on the "intra-protocol" network. service SegmentLookupService {
+// control services on the "intra-domain protocol" network. service SegmentLookupService {
     // Segments returns all segments that match the request. rpc Segments(SegmentsRequest) returns (SegmentsResponse) {}